jnidzwetzki/pg-lock-tracer/README.md

 ```

 ## PostgreSQL Build
 The software is tested with PostgreSQL 14 and PostgreSQL 15.
 In order to be able to attach the _uprobes_ to the functions, they should not to be optimized away (e.g., inlined) during the compilation of PostgreSQL.
-Otherwise errors like `Unable to locate function XXX` will occur when `pg_lock_trace` is started.
+Otherwise errors like `Unable to locate function XXX` will occur when `pg_lock_tracer` is started.

 It is recommended to compile PostgreSQL with following CFLAGS: `CFLAGS="-ggdb -Og -g3 -fno-omit-frame-pointer"`.